fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 ### Add better Linking

 The resolve modules webpack feature is not only for sass imports but also js imports.
-We can reduce with this the overall linking complexity of our application:
+We can reduce the overall linking complexity of our application with this:

 ```jsx
 // Use this: